-Term Papers are due by the beginning of class on Monday March 23rd.
-In the absence of medical documentation, a late penalty of 5 percentage points per calendar day will be applied, starting with the deadline on March 23rd.
+Assignments (empirical exercise and term papers) are due by the beginning of class (on Monday October 12th and on Monday November 23rd respectively).
+In the absence of medical documentation, a late penalty of 5 percentage points per calendar day will be applied, starting with the deadline of the assignment.
 As stated above, a student who misses an assignment deadline should come forward to me in the course as soon as possible, and no later than one week after returning to class, or should notify to me by email if the absence is extended beyond one week.